NyanMaths/dotfiles/README.md

 ```
 <h2>Rice</h2>

+Please replace eDP-1 with your monitor's name from ```hyprctl monitors``` in ```.config/hypr/hyprpaper.conf```, thanks to a bug of Hyprland which prevents IPC from well-behaving for now.
 You shall run set-wallpaper once in order to get your dynamic rice accordingly.
 Before first launch of this script, your colours will be defaults and there will be no wallpaper.
-Just .local/bin/set-wallpaper /your/wallpaper/path.png.
+Just ```~/.local/bin/set-wallpaper /your/wallpaper/path.png```.
 Yeah, only PNG codec is supported by hyprlock at the moment, so forget about WEBP and JPG.
 Just pray for animated wallpaper support for now.

 <h2>Functionalities</h2>